Sign in

 • Electronically Steered (active steering):

-What are the applications that its suited for?
+What are the applications that it is suited for?

-Nimbus Logistics is an ODC and Heavy transport specialist with more than 4 decades of experience transporting Super Heavy and Super ODC cargo.
-We believe in ethical logistics and transparency.
-These articles are one of our initiatives to bring more transparency to the much chaotic Indian Transportation Industry.
-Please support us by sharing our articles and like our facebook page to be the first one to read all our future articles.
+Nimbus Logistics is an ODC and Heavy transport specialist with over 40 years of experience in moving Super Heavy and Super ODC cargo.
+We champion ethical logistics and transparency.
+These articles are our initiative to bring heightened clarity to the complex Indian Transportation Industry.
+Please support us by sharing our insights and liking our facebook page to stay informed on future posts.

 Choosing a Trailer